Muzium Negara MRT station

-Although located near Kuala Lumpur Sentral, it is not part of the complex.
-It is however linked via a 240-metre covered pedestrian walkway to KL Sentral.
-For this reason, the working name given to the station at the planning stage, which was "KL Sentral station" was not adopted.
+Although located near Kuala Lumpur Sentral (KL Sentral) development, it is not part of the complex.
+It is however, linked via a 240-metre covered pedestrian walkway to KL Sentral station.
+For this reason, the working name given to the station during the planning stage, which was "KL Sentral station", was not adopted.

 Station features

 Location

-The station is located beneath Jalan Damansara to the southwest of the historical city center of Kuala Lumpur.
+The station is located beneath Jalan Damansara to the southwest of the historical city centre of Kuala Lumpur.
 It is located to the north of and adjacent to, but not within, the KL Sentral development.
-To the north of the station is the Muzium Negara while to the nearest buildings to the south of the station are Menara CIMB, Q Sentral and St Regis Kuala Lumpur, which are part of the KL Sentral development.
+To the north of the station is the National Museum of Malaysia, while the nearest buildings to the south of the station are Menara CIMB, Q Sentral and the St Regis Kuala Lumpur, which are part of the KL Sentral development.